masoudsoroush/UMBC_Data601/Assignments/Assignment-02/README.md

 ## Data
 1. The outcome of the webscraping performed in HW-2-WebScraping.ipynb (step 1. of Navigation) is stored in '250-Best-Movies.csv' as a dataframe consisting 250 rows corresponding to the 250 best movies, and 8 columns capturing the characteristics of the movies.
-2. The outcome of the data cleansing performed in HW-2-Data-Cleansing.ipynb (step 2. of Navigation) is stored in 'Cleansed_Data.csv' as a new dataframe consisting 250 rows (corresponding to the top 250 movies), and 9 columns.
-The one extra column of the dataframe correcponds to the conversion of the value of the Box Office to the year 2020.
+2. The outcome of the data cleansing performed on HW-2-Data-Cleansing.ipynb (step 2. of Navigation) is stored in 'Cleansed_Data.csv' as a new dataframe consisting 250 rows (corresponding to the top 250 movies), and 9 columns.
+The one extra column of the dataframe correcponds to the conversion of the values of the Box Office to the year 2020.
-3. 'CPI-Conversion.txt' consists of the CPI indecies of the past 100 years (*i.e.* 1920-2020) is used in the notebook HW-2-Data-Cleansing.ipynb.
+3. 'CPI-Conversion.txt' consists of all CPI indecies of the past 100 years (*i.e.* 1920-2020).
+This file is used in the notebook HW-2-Data-Cleansing.ipynb to convert the Box Office values to their equivalent values in the year 2020.
 This simple text file has 100 rows corresponding to the past 100 years, and two columns capturing 'year' and 'CPI index'.